 What are Healthcare Personnel?

-Healthcare personnel are healthcare professionals who provide physical and behavioral health care services at military medical treatment facilities.Physicians, physician assistants, and nurses all contribute to treating injuries and managing the risk of sexually transmitted infections.
+Medical and mental health services providers are healthcare professionals who provide medical and mental health care services at military medical treatment facilities.Physicians, physician assistants, and nurses all contribute to treating injuries and managing the risk of sexually transmitted infections.
 Specially trained nurses called Sexual Assault Medical Forensic Examiners (SAMFE) provide medical care and gather forensic evidence during a Sexual Assault Forensic Examination (SAFE).
 Learn more about a SAFE here.

-Psychologists, psychiatrists, psychotherapists, social workers, counselors, and other behavioral health professionals can help you manage your feelings, build resiliency, and address other issues related to sexual assault that you may be experiencing.
+Psychologists, psychiatrists, psychotherapists, social workers, counselors, and other mental health service providers can help you manage your feelings, build resiliency, and address other issues related to sexual assault that you may be experiencing.

 Mandatory Reporting Laws and Healthcare Personnel: